By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The best way to repeat the cycle of dropping out of school, early parenthood, and a life on welfare, with no job and no hope, is to set this example yourselves.
 Let them know that you expect them to be an even bigger failure than you were.

 Make sure you never share any of life’s lessons you have learned with them.

 8. Remind them constantly you are the king in this castle and they are peasants.

-Set them up to be the victims in a controlling relationship the rest of their life.
-Undermine their self-esteem and intuitive.
+Set them up to be the victims in a controlling relationship for the rest of their life.
+Undermine their self-esteem and intuition.